dcrommie/walbrook/education/risk.md

 **Correlation Risk**

 Understanding the correlation between different assets in a portfolio is important in managing risk.

 Correlation is a term used to compare how an asset might behave in comparison to another asset or asset class.
 Combining assets with low (or negative) correla­tion means that the fluctuations of individual holdings have a partial offsetting effect as they react differently to market conditions, resulting in less volatile overall returns and lower overall portfolio risk.

 Correlation risk refers to the probability that the actual correlation between two assets or varia­bles will be different from what was assumed.
 As a result, the portfolio could be riskier than anticipated.

 **Leverage Risk**

 Leverage involves gaining exposure to an asset using borrowed funds or derivatives, with the aim of amplifying gains.
 However, it can also amplify losses.
 An investor may be exposed to leverage risk directly, from their own actions, or indirectly by investing with a company or investment manager using leverage.

 In addition to increased volatility and the risk of amplified losses wiping out an investors equity, leverage risk incorporates the risks of not meeting margin calls, not being able to refinance borrowings and counterparty risks when using derivatives to leverage.
-For more information, refer to **Understanding Leverage**.

 **Liquidity Risk**

 The risk that an investment cannot be sold at a fair price within a normal timeframe is called Liquidity Risk.

 Listing on a stock exchange does not negate liquidity risk, as there still needs to be a willing buyer.
 It is common for the shares of small or micro companies ('small caps' and 'micro caps') to present liquidity risks, given there are few shares in issuance and trading volumes are low.
 Listed investment companies and investment trusts, especially listed private equity vehicles, may also present a liquidity risk.

-Liquidity Risk is even more prevalent in unlisted assets, including structured products and alternative investments such as private equity or real estate, where no secondary market exists and the underlying assets are themselves illiquid.
+Liquidity risk is even more prevalent in unlisted assets, including structured products and alternative investments such as private equity or real estate, where no secondary market exists and the underlying assets are themselves illiquid.

 **Manager Risk**

-Manager Risk is the risk that an investment manager or investment management team fail to meet their investment objectives, or drifts from their stated investment mandate or style.
+Manager Risk is the risk that an investment manager or investment management team fail to meet their investment objectives or drifts from their stated investment mandate or style.

 **Order Placement Risk**